-An heirloom variety, I could find no information on the approximate date it was first introduced, which I can only deduce, means that it is a very old variety.
-The customer reviews of this unusually colored tomato have me agreeing that it is worth growing.
+While we know that it’s an heirloom variety, we could find no information on the approximate date it was first introduced.
+Which leads us to believe that it is a very old variety.
+And the customer reviews of this unusually colored tomato have us agreeing that it is definitely worth growing.

-The Great White tomato is a beefsteak type of heirloom tomato that is amazingly meaty, while being incredibly juicy at the same time.
-Gardeners tell of its having only small pockets of seeds close to the outside, while the interior is almost completely solid with sweet, juicy meat.
+The Great White is a beefsteak type that is super meaty, while being incredibly juicy at the same time.
+Gardeners tell of it having only small pockets of seeds close to the outside, while the interior is almost completely solid with sweet, juicy meat.
 The flavor is most un-tomato-ish.
-Of course, anyone in-the-know knows that tomatoes are considered a fruit, but most tomatoes don’t closely taste like any type of fruit that is common today.
-The Great White tomato, however, is a tomato with a fruity taste.
-Described as sweet, juicy, kind-of citrusy and almost impossible to describe, one producer describes the flavor as reminiscent of fresh cut pineapple, melon and guava, all at one time.
-Hmmmm.
-I wonder if you could make wine out of these.
-An interesting idea, since tomatoes are chock full of vitamin C and antioxidants!
+Of course, anyone in-the-know knows that tomatoes are considered a fruit.
+But most tomatoes don’t taste like any type of fruit that is common today.

-As far as growing them, they can be grown like any other tomato..
-The Great White tomato is an indeterminate variety, which means it will produce fruit all season.
-It is important to provide supports for these plants due to the weight of the fruit they will bear and the heights they will achieve, easily topping 3 or 4-feet.
-They are also quite leafy, which is a good thing, as the dense foliage protects the white flesh from getting sun-scorched.
+As far as growing them, you can treat them like any other tomato.
+And the same tips for growing great tomatoes apply.
+The Great White tomato is an indeterminate variety.
+This means it will produce fruit all season long.
+You’ll need to provide supports for these plants due to the weight of the fruit.
+Not to mention the heights they will achieve, (topping 3 or 4-feet.)
+They are also quite leafy.
+Which is a good thing, as the dense foliage protects the white flesh from getting sun-scorched.
 In fact, the Great White tomato has a better tolerance to heat than many other varieties and definitely much better than most whites, with very little cracking or splitting, if any.

-One grower commented that he was in a competition with his wife and babied his in 18-gallon pots, with a combination of planting mix and manure, carefully building an arrangement of laths and cords to support them, only to have just one of his ten plants produce fruit.
-While on the other side of the yard, his wife planted her tomatoes in partial shade, right in the ground, with no fertilizer and right next to the pumps for their saltwater swimming pool and managed to get about 60 pounds of tomatoes off of just three plants.
-I think that we can conclude that the Great White tomato plant does not need to be babied and is not at all fragile, regardless of its color, which might lead you to believe otherwise.
-I wonder if the ground vibrations from the pumps had anything to do with the heavy production.
+One grower commented that he was in a competition with his wife and babied his in 18-gallon pots, with a combination of planting mix and manure.
+Carefully building an arrangement of laths and cords to support them, only to have just one of his ten plants produce fruit.
+While on the other side of the yard, his wife planted her tomatoes in partial shade, right in the ground, with no fertilizer and right next to the pumps for their saltwater swimming pool.
+She managed to get about 60 pounds of tomatoes off of just three plants.

-Try the Great White tomato this summer!
-We can almost guarantee you will enjoy the flavor, even if you are not already a tomato lover!
+So try the Great White tomato this summer!
+We can almost guarantee you will enjoy the flavor, even if you are not already a tomato lover.